liamkokeeffe/Portable-Air-Cleaner-Calculator/README.md

 ### Running tests

-Run `npm test` to run all tests.
+Run `npm test -- fileName.test.js` to run a test file.
+The different test files conflict when being run so they need to be run individually and the code in the test files not currently being run needs to be commented.
 We used [react-testing-library](https://testing-library.com/docs/react-testing-library/intro/) to create our tests.
 The tests ensure any calculations we use work as expected and also user interaction like filtering/sorting works as expected.